 Donate $10 or more with Venmo and get a free yard sign:

 Please enter a Note in Venmo with your minimum $10 donation to get a Yard Sign that indicates:

 – If you would like a Yard Sign

 For community safety & health, we support UDOT in achieving their “Zero Fatalities” campaign by reminding them that 35mph or slower speed road design is the answer.
 The innumerable car, bicycle & pedestrian accidents can be reduced with a slower speed design, modern crosswalks and protected bike lanes (currently not part of UDOT’s plan).
 Through UDOT’s LCC EIS process, they have the chance to redesign SR-210’s Wasatch Blvd between the canyons which promotes Active Transportation and Transit.
 We’re asking UDOT to return to the 35-mph speed design they committed to July 2, 2019.
 Watch the video here ->

 Taxpayers of Salt Lake Valley have already weighed in: “No high speed, multi-lane highway through remaining foothills.”

 In 2018, UDOT received funding from the Utah State Legislature to “improve tourism”.
 UDOT chose to reduce peak ski season traffic on SR 210 from mouth of Big Cottonwood Canyon up to Alta utilizing NEPA (National Environmental Protection Act).

-To be successful in keeping UDOT from widening Wasatch Blvd into 4 to 5 lane arterial, we must ensure UDOT adheres to NEPA process.
+To be successful in keeping UDOT from widening Wasatch Blvd into 6 to 7 lane arterial, we must ensure UDOT adheres to NEPA process.
 This means they must thoroughly screen every comment that meets their stated goal & they must make regional consideration.

-To this, we say to UDOT & Wasatch Front Regional Council (WFRC):
+Petition to UDOT & Wasatch Front Regional Council (WFRC):